hantsy/vertx-sandbox/docs/rest.md

 mvn clean compile exec:java
 ```

-Or build the project firstly, and run the final jar.
+Or build the project firstly, and run the final jar file.

 ```bash
 mvn clean package